 This band has been used over the past twenty years by public safety agencies (including nongovernmental organizations in certain circumstances) for a variety of activities for mobile, fixed point-to-point or fixed point-to-multipoint operations.
 Here are GWTCA’s Comments in the proceeding, with some examples of usage.
 Los Angeles County separately discussed its usage of the 4.9 GHz band in its Comments.
 With 50 MHz available in the band, operations of a variety of bandwidths is possible.

 However, the FCC believes that the band is underutilized.
-For this reason, the Commission opened a proceeding to look at a variety of methodologies to expand usage of the band, including making it available for unlicensed devices, and issued a Sixth Further Notice of Proposed Rulemaking.
+For this reason, the Commission opened a proceeding to look at a variety of methodologies to expand usage of the band, including making it available for unlicensed devices, and issued a Sixth Further Notice of Proposed Rulemaking in 2018.

-The Draft 4.9 GHz Sixth Report & Order Changes:
+The 4.9 GHz Sixth Report & Order Changes:

-If adopted as written, the 4.9 GHz Sixth Report & Order would make the following changes:
+The 4.9 GHz Sixth Report & Order makes the following changes: